 Condo boards need policies regarding rule enforcement.
 Some boards don’t enforce certain rules.
 If this is the case, the rule needs to be revised or eliminated.
 A good policy that establishes an annual review of the rules is ideal, but this frequency could be longer depending on the particular condo.
 Rules are easy to change, so update them rather than ignoring them.

 Likewise, sharing information by email is so normal that no one thinks about what to do with it in the long term?
 What happens to personal conversations between a director and an owner?
 What email address is used for the business of the board?
 What happens to the content of the emails in this account?
 What happens to an email containing the complaints about from one owner about another?
 What happens when the first owner becomes a director and gets access to these emails containing the complaints made against him or her?
 Are the decisions being made by email later recorded in the minutes?

-It is not an easy task to come up a policy that protects the privacy of owners while at the same time protecting the combined interest of the owners regarding security.
+It is not an easy task to create a policy that protects the privacy of owners while at the same time protecting the combined interest of the owners regarding security.

 Do you have any suggestions for condo board governance policies or have a question about those listed here?
 Tweet us @BoardSpaceinc with #GovernancePolicies or leave a comment on our Facebook page.